-Although the term "value" is not defined in section 11(e), it has always been the policy of SARS to, unless otherwise prescribed, regard the value of assets for purposes of determining the allowance as the taxpayer's cost of acquisition of an asset (that is, the cash cost excluding finance charges).
-The revaluation of an asset would, for example, have no effect on the value of an asset for purposes of the allowance.
-Examples of exceptions to this general rule are assets acquired by the taxpayer by way of donation, inheritance, distribution in specie or from a connected person.
+Although the word "value" is not defined in section 11(e), it has always been the policy of SARS to, unless otherwise prescribed, regard the value of a qualifying asset for purposes of determining the amount of the allowance as the taxpayer's cost of acquisition of the asset, that is, the cash cost excluding finance charges.
+The revaluation of an asset would, for example, have no effect on the value of that asset for purposes of determining the amount of the allowance.13 Examples of exceptions to this general rule are assets acquired by the taxpayer by way of donation, inheritance, distribution in specie or from a connected person.